 Fetal hiccups are closely related to the hiccups experienced by kids and adults.
 However, fetal hiccups are caused by a sudden onset of severe contractions or spasms of the diaphragm (this is the muscle that plays the role of the partition between the abdomen and the lungs).

-Hiccups within the uterus are a reaction to the breathing amniotic fluid of your baby within the amniotic sac.
+Hiccups within the uterus are a reaction to breathing amniotic fluid within the amniotic sac.

 After the central nervous system develops, the amniotic acid flows in and out of your baby’s lungs, thus making the diaphragm contract voluntarily.